blootsvoets/profiling-lesson/00-lesson-00-profiling.md

 <!-- If it is not installed, on Ubuntu or Debian Linux, install it with

-    sudo apt-get install htop
+    sudo apt-get install htop iotop

 On Fedora or CentOS use

-    sudo yum install htop
+    sudo yum install htop iotop

 Finally, on Mac OS X use [Homebrew](http://brew.sh):

-    brew install htop -->
+    brew install htop iotop -->

-This command gives a lot of information in a single screen.
-The first line on the right shows the so-called 'load average'.
-This number is a combined measure of how much the system is being used.
-This makes it less useful for diagnosing your system.
-On the third line, you see the CPU usage. `%us` is the user usage.
-If this is

-    ps aux

 #### Super-user tools

-The `htop` tool is similar to top:

-    sudo yum install htop
-    sudo apt-get install htop
-    sudo htop

-will tell you all the information of top with a graphical output.
-On OS X,
+On Linux or OS X

+    iostat
     sudo iotop

+will give you all writing and reading processes, and how much data they are reading.
+Network traffic can be gathered with:

+    sudo iftop

 ## Exercises

 The following R code snippets test your system dearly (save all work):